musman-uk/quiet-tree/README.md

 # Quiet Tree

-This repository contains an in‑development 2D game called Quiet Tree, built in GDevelop and is a project that focuses on a quiet landscape, stillness, and gentle interaction.
+This repository contains a 2D game called Quiet Tree, built in GDevelop and is a project that focuses on a quiet landscape, stillness, and gentle interaction.

 ---